addshore/facebook-data-image-exif/README.md

 Github actions are configured on this repository and will build JARs for you.

 You will find these JARs in the build output of Pull Requests.

+### Releasing

+Bump the version in 2 places in code, and write the CHANGELOG.

+Navigate to the Github Actions build for the commit that you are looking to release from.

+Test the jar locally. =]

+Make the release:
+- "Draft a new release on Github"
+- Enter the tag for the version you coded in
+- Enter the changelog into the release description
+- Rename the JAR you tested "with-dependencies" to "facebook-data-image-exif.jar"
+- Attach the JAR to the release
+- Hit "Publish release"
+- TADA!

 ## Further Reading

 - This tool (in a PHP form) was [originally created in 2016](https://addshore.com/2016/09/add-exif-data-back-to-facebook-images/).